 Every summer the A's encourage families to read together, and earn free A's tickets as a reward for doing so!
 Join us in hitting a reading "home runs" with Stomper next summer with Home Run Readers - Summer Edition.

 Summer Slugger, an Oakland A's education initiative, helps prevent the 'summer slide' by offering kids ages eight-12 years old baseball-themed games that reinforce key math and literacy skills.
-Kids get to create their own customized avatar that will guide them through the games and help them earn points and progress-based rewards, including A's tickets.
+Have your child create their own customized avatar to guide them through the games and help them earn points and progress-based rewards, including A's tickets.
 Continue your lessons through the fall to encourage reading all year long!

 Bill King Scholarship

 The Oakland Athletics Community Fund awards one scholarship each season to an undergraduate student that is majoring in journalism or broadcasting.
 This $5,000 scholarship is intended for qualified tuition or required expenses such as fees, books, supplies and equipment for courses of instruction at a qualified educational institution.

 This scholarship has been established in memory of Bill King, long-time legendary Bay Area Sports Announcer.
 The purpose of this scholarship is to support a student who plans to pursue a career in journalism or broadcasting.